kthpanor/vlxman/_sources/docs/installation.md

 In case you want to use custom math library, add `-Dlapack=custom` and `-Dcustom_libraries=...` to the `meson setup` command.

 After installation, add the dftd4 package to `PYTHONPATH`.
-You may need to replace "python3.11" with the version of Python installed on your system.
+Make sure to replace "python3.11" with the version of Python used in your virtual environment.

 ```
 $ export PYTHONPATH=$PYTHONPATH:/path/to/your/dftd4/lib/python3.11/site-packages